Mark-Seaman/Shrinking-World-Pubs/journey/Pub/SIL.md

 He couldn't help but feel a deep sense of pride and nostalgia for what they had accomplished.

 The Summer Institute of Linguistics was more than just a program; it was a testament to the power of collaboration, vision, and dedication.
-It was a unique chapter in Dr. Seaman’s life, one that he would always cherish.
+It was a unique chapter in Dr. Seaman's life, one that he would always cherish.